 Intentionality, Literature, and Free Will: An Interview With Niklas Straetker

-For this interview, I talked to Niklas Straetker, a second-year graduate student in the German department whose research deals with the intersections of literature, philosophy, psychology and law.
-I asked him to identify and trace the intellectual progression of the biggest philosophical problem that the centers in his research, intentionality, and over the course of our interview, he discusses his relationship to the problem, how it figures into his current research, and why he believes that both philosophers and non-philosophers should seek a deeper understanding of it.
+Niklas Straetker is a second-year graduate student in the German department whose research deals with the intersections of literature, philosophy, psychology and law.
+In this interview, he traces the intellectual progression of the biggest philosophical problem in his research: intentionality, his relationship to the problem, and how it figures into his current research.

 The Gadfly: Is there any single philosophical problem that particularly interests you or recurs in your research?